MasoniteFramework/docs/creating-a-blog.md

 {% endtab %}
 {% endtabs %}

-Notice here we annotated the `View` class.
+Notice here we "type hinted" the `View` class.
 This is what Masonite calls "Auto resolving dependency injection".
 If this doesn't make sense to you right now don't worry.
 The more you read on the more you will understand.

 {% hint style="success" %}
 Be sure to learn more about the [Service Container](https://docs.masoniteproject.com/architectural-concepts/service-container).